stonebraker/lap/docs/v0.2/overview.md

 # LAP Protocol Overview

+> ⚠️ **UNSTABLE SPECIFICATION** ⚠️
+> This is LAP v0.2 preview documentation.
+The protocol is under active development and **subject to breaking changes**.
+Do not use in production.

 ## Overview

 The LAP (Linked Attestation Protocol) provides reasonable proof of content integrity, origination, and freshness, as well as publisher authenticity for peer-to-peer, distributed micro-content.
 It **_associates_** distributed Content with its original Publisher, regardless of where the Content appears on the web.
 Just as importantly, it allows a Publisher to **_dissociate_** from Content should they choose to do so.
 Dissociation leaves **_no durable evidence_** of a prior Publisher <-> Content association.